 - 1. C is function-oriented, not object-oriented; there are no objects. - 2.
-C does not automatically handle memory for you. - Stack memory, or things allocated the way you're accustomed to: data is garbage immediately after the function in which it was defined returns. - Heap memory, or things allocated with malloc, calloc, or realloc commands: data is freed only when the programmer explicitly frees it! - In any case, allocated memory always holds garbage until it is initialized! - C uses pointers explicitly. p tells us to use the value that p points to, rather than the value of p, and &x gives the address of x rather than the value of x.
+C does not automatically handle memory for you. - Stack memory, or things that are not manually allocated: data is garbage immediately after the function in which it was defined returns. - Heap memory, or things allocated with malloc, calloc, or realloc: data is freed only when the programmer explicitly frees it! - There are two other sections of memory that we learn about in this course, static and code, but we'll get to those later. - In any case, allocated memory always holds garbage until it is initialized! - 3.
+C uses pointers explicitly.
+If p is a pointer, then \p tells us to use the value that p points to, rather than the value of p, and &x gives the address of x rather than the value of x.